fdumary/Campus-Countdown/README.md

 - **Pin & Delete** — Star important events to pin them to the top
 - **Attendee Ticket** — Generate and display QR code tickets that are scanned at check-in
 - **On-Site Account Creation** — Students can create a local attendee account directly at the event
-- **Optional School SSO Link** — Students can optionally connect their school SSO account
+- **Optional Google Calendar Integration** — Students can optionally connect their Google Calendar events
-- **Canvas Profile Sync (Mock)** — Canvas profile details sync through a backend-ready frontend contract
 - **Local Storage Persistence** — Custom events are saved across browser sessions
 - **Next Up Banner** — Highlights the nearest upcoming deadline at the top